IIKovalenko/jnote/README.md

 - Echo - print contents of note to console
 - Copy - copy contents of note to clipboard

+## Filtering Notes

+Notes are shown in the bottom section of the JNote window.
+Filter the available notes simply by typing.

+Controls:

+- [TAB]

 ## Enabling Copy Mode

+An additional dependency is require to enable "copy" mode:

+- Linux - xclip
+- MacOS - pbcopy

 ## Git Integration